Vonng/pigsty/docs/d-deploy.md

 ## Deployment

-* [Standard Deployment](d-deploy.md): Prepare to brand new nodes to complete the standard Pigsty deployment process.
+* [Standard Deployment](d-deploy.md): Prepare brand new nodes to complete the standard Pigsty deployment process.
-* [sandbox deployment](d-sandbox.md.md): Pull up a local VM sandbox env with a single click using a pre-built `vagrant` template.
+* [Sandbox Deployment](d-sandbox.md.md): Pull up a local VM sandbox environment with one click using a pre-built `vagrant` template.
-* Multi-Cloud Deployment: Use `terraform` template to pull up the required VM resources at the cloud service provider and perform the deployment.
+* Multi-Cloud Deployment: Use `terraform` template to pull up the required VM resources at the cloud service vendor and perform the deployment.
-* [Monitor Only Deployment](d-monly): Use single-node Pigsty to monitor existing database clusters.
+* [Monly Deployment](d-monly): Use singleton Pigsty to monitor existing database clusters.